Caschr/Getting-and-Cleaning-Data/ReadMe.md

 ## Functions
 ####dataAnalysis(DataURL = "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip", IncludeData = FALSE, downloadData = FALSE)
-Top function and the one that wraps all the other.
+This is the top function and the one that wraps all the other.
 The function takes three arguments, DataURL, IncludeData and downloadData.
 The DataURL is the URL where the data is located and is by default the location given by the instructors.
-The second argument, IncludeData, is whether the function should return the first data table, the one it calculates the mean from.
+The second argument, IncludeData, is whether the function should return the first data table, the one it calculates the means from.
 If set to TRUE the function returns a list where the first item is a data table with the means, and the second item is the data table from which the means has been calculated.
 The third argument states whether the script should download the data from the path defined by DataURL.
-By default it is set to false, which means it will read the unzipped data from the current working directory.
+By default it is set to FALSE, meaning it will read the unzipped data (which must be present) from the current working directory.
 The dataAnalysis function starts by calling the getData function, then calls the mergeData function, the calls the cleanVar function and loads the names into a variable called varNames, which it then sets as names for the data table containing the merged data.
 The function then calls the calcmean function which then calculates the mean of each subject of each activity, and returns a data table.
 Depending on whether IncludeData is TRUE, a list or a data table is returned.

-####getData(DataURL)
+####getData(DataURL, downloadData)
-This function only takes one argument, the URL from which the data can be obtained.
-It is passed from the dataAnalysis function.
+This function takes two arguments, the URL from which the data can be obtained, and whether it should get the data online, or it should try and read it from the current working directory.
+Both arguments are passed from the dataAnalysis function.
-The getData function starts off by creating a temporary file to which the zipfile is downloaded and a temporary directory to which the zipfile is unzipped.
-It then reads eight data frames:
+If downloadData is set to TRUE, the getData function starts off by creating a temporary file to which the zipfile is downloaded and a temporary directory to which the zipfile is unzipped.
+From here the function does the same, regardless of what downloadData is set to.
+The function reads from the raw data into eight data frames:

 1. test_data - The actual data from the test folder.
 2. train_data - The actual data from the train folder.